agentflare-ai/agentml/README.md

 1. **Store conversation history in datamodel** instead of passing in prompts
 2. **Reference datamodel variables** via `promptexpr` instead of copying values
 3. **Let runtime generate event lists** — don't list them in prompts
+4. **Use external schemas with `use:*`** ⭐ — Load schemas once with `use:events="./events.json"`, reference with `event:schema="events:#/..."`
-4. **Use schema descriptions** ⭐ — Put ALL documentation in `event:schema` descriptions, not prompts.
+5. **Use schema descriptions** ⭐ — Put ALL documentation in external schema files, not prompts.
 The runtime sends schemas to the LLM automatically.

-**Why Descriptions Matter:**
+**Why External Schemas Matter:**

 The runtime automatically provides available events and their schemas to the LLM.
-By putting comprehensive descriptions in the schema, you:
+By using external schema files with the `use:*` pattern:
+- **Better caching**: Schema files change rarely, maximizing LLM prompt cache hits
-- Guide the LLM without inflating your prompt
+- **Guide the LLM** without inflating your prompt
+- **Reusability**: Share schemas across multiple agents
+- **Maintainability**: Update schemas independently from agent logic
-- Ensure consistent event generation across different prompts
+- **Ensure consistent** event generation across different prompts
-- Make schemas self-documenting for both LLMs and humans
+- **Self-documenting**: Schemas serve both LLMs and humans
-- Leverage prompt caching (schemas change rarely)

 Example: